Note: this post has now been updated for 18.04 LTS.

 Copy and pasting is

-hit and miss, depending on whether or not the target field allows it fully functional as of VMware 14 as long as you do it through VMware context menu and not via shared clipboard.
+hit or miss, depending on whether or not the target field allows it fully functional as of VMware 14 as long as you do it through VMware context menu and not via shared clipboard.

 Workaround: auto-type using VNC built into VMware.
 Keep it on a separate workspace when not in use.